OutSystems/docs-support/src/release-notes/mabs/mabs.md

 This minor version is focused on internal improvements, mainly around logging and security.

+* Added more information to the build logs, to aid the process of troubleshooting failed builds.
+* Improved validation of Extensibility Configurations preferences.

 **iOS**

-* Upgrade to Xcode 13.3
+* iOS builds now use Xcode 13.3.

 ## MABS Version 8.0